School Games

 At schools and in School Games competition we suggest 4 a-side mixed gender on a pitch roughly 30m x 15m but you can adapt the size of the pitch for your circumstances and the space you have available.

-Don’t forget to think about having a safe space around the pitch for a run-off - minimum 1m indoors and up to 5m outdoors.
+Make sure to factor in safe space around the pitch for a run-off - minimum 1m indoors (although 2m is better if you can) and up to 5m outdoors.

 Ultimate doesn’t have referees, the players referee the game themselves.
 If there is an infraction to the rules (a foul for example) players make their own calls, take part in a quick discussion with their opponent and come to an agreement.
 If they agree on the call, the disc stays with the player who made the call; if the disagree the disc goes back to the last undisputed thrower.
 This is simply about being honest and remembering it’s ok if you disagree!